Afudu/P6_OpenClassroom/README.md

 # Browsing the website

-* With the server running, move back to the root of P6_OpenClassroom and then launch the file index.html in your favorite web browser.
+* With the server running, go to the root of the P6_OpenClassroom folder and then launch the file index.html in your favorite web browser.

 Note: The API server must be running to view the fetched data.